symfony/symfony/UPGRADE-2.1.md

     {% endfor %}
     ```

-    You can process all flash messges in a single loop with:
+    You can process all flash messages in a single loop with:

     ```
     {% for type, flashMessages in app.session.flashbag.all() %}